Crustless Asparagus Quiche Recipe

 Asparagus Soup is sponsored by Michigan Asparagus.
 Although I received compensation for this post, the opinions and statements are 100% my own.

-Every year in June, Oceana County, Michigan (also nicknamed the “asparagus capital of the world”) holds the National Asparagus Festival.
-This festival has everything from pageants and a parade to farm tours asparagus taste testing.
+Every year in June, Oceana County, Michigan (also nicknamed the asparagus capital of the world) holds the National Asparagus Festival.
+This festival has everything from pageants and a parade to farm tours and asparagus taste testing.
+Not to mention the best asparagus recipes out there.

-The growing season for asparagus is particularly short; because of this, people have found ways to preserve it for as long as possible.
+The growing season for asparagus is particularly short.
+Due to this, people have found ways to preserve it for as long as possible.
 Some of these preserving techniques include pickling and freezing.
 In fact, around 60% of Michigan’s asparagus is frozen, canned or pickled.

 One of the things that I love most about asparagus is that there are SO many asparagus recipes out there!
-Whether it’s served by itself as a side or put into a salad, asparagus is versatile.
+Whether it’s served by itself as a side, put into a salad or used in a soup, asparagus is versatile.

 Asparagus also has plenty of health benefits including being fat and cholesterol free with nearly no sodium.
 It is also considered a good source of potassium, fiber, thiamin and vitamin B6.